aqlaboratory/openfold-3/docs/source/template_how_to.md

 <br>

-Note that since `m8` files do not provide actual alignments, we only use them to identify which structure files to get templates from and always realign the associated set of sequences, derived from the structure files, to the query sequence using Kalign.
+Note that since `m8` files do not provide actual alignments, we only use them to identify which structure files to get templates from, retrieve sequences from these structure files and always realign them to the query sequence using Kalign.
 More on this in the [template processing explanatory document](template_explanation.md).

 ### 1.2.
 Template Structure File Format